StizziAlexi/Ampli-Son/Convertissor AC-DC/Readme.txt

-Convertissor AC to DC and the regulation of the voltage.
+AC to DC converter and voltage regulation.

-My first idea of a convertissor was very basic and wrong.
-I created a diode bridge where I take the positive and negative voltage and had a filter to have a constant amount of voltage.
-But when I show it to one of my proffesor he tell me I was wrong to do it (I don't know why, I want to ask him why).
-And he tell me to had a transformator before my diode bridge and use voltage regulators (7824 for +24V and 7924 for -24V) to regulate my voltage.
+My initial idea for a converter was very basic and incorrect.
+I created a diode bridge to rectify the AC voltage, and then added a filter to achieve a constant voltage output.
+However, when I showed it to one of my professors, he informed me that my approach was incorrect (though he did not explain why; I intend to ask him for clarification).
+Instead, he suggested adding a transformer before the diode bridge and using voltage regulators (such as the 7824 for +24V and 7924 for -24V) to regulate the voltage.

-PS: I am about to modelisate my scheme to show the different case.
+P.S.: I am about to model my circuit to illustrate the different cases.